tenzir/tenzir/web/docs/faqs.md

 ## Does Tenzir run on-premise?

-Our current version of the platform runs in the public cloud (AWS in Europe), but we are already working on an on-premise version of the next generation platform.
+Our current version of the platform runs in the public cloud (AWS in Europe), but we are working on an on-premise version of the next generation platform.

 ## Does Tenzir offer cloud-native nodes?

-Tenzir currently does *not* offer cloud-hosted nodes.
-You can only run nodes in your own environment.
+Tenzir currently does not offer cloud-hosted nodes.
+You can only run nodes in your own environment, including your cloud environment.

 However, we offer a cloud-native *demo* node that you can deploy as part of every account.